-The Investment Manager will conduct an annual assessment of each company's progress on the engagement programme, scoring them in one of five categories.
-Where there is insufficient progress, escalating action will be taken, which may ultimately lead to divestment from those companies that fail to meet minimum expectations.
+The Investment Manager will conduct an annual assessment of each company's progress on the engagement asks.
+Where there is insufficient progress, escalating action may ultimately lead to divestment from those companies that fail to meet minimum expectations.

 No reference benchmark has been designated for the purposes of meeting the sustainable investment objective.